 Everyone has stuff that they don’t use – and many of us have too much stuff.
 Rather than letting those unused items take up space in our homes, sit in storage, or make their way into the waste stream, a Free Store offers the alternative to pass them on to others who could make good use of them.
-The Whittier Time Bank is gearing up to build Make Space: Free Store and Artisan Work Lab.
+So Catalyst is providing a space for all of this called Make Space: Whittier Free Store and Artisan Work Lab.

-Slated to open in Summer 2015, the Whittier Free Store - like a consignment shop, but the items are free - will accept donations of unused items in good condition and offer those items to the general public.
+Having opened in Summer 2015, the Whittier Free Store - like a consignment shop, but the items are free - accepts donations of unused items in good condition and offer those items to the general public at no cost.

 So why build a Free Store?